...

 From JR Shin-Aomori Station (新青森駅)

-The JR bus bound for Oirase Gorge has its bus stop at the station’s east exit’s bus stop no. 1.
+The JR bus bound for Oirase Gorge is the bus stop no. 1 at Shin-Aomori Station’s east exit.

 Please refer to the map on the right-hand side when you get there (‘ω’)ノ.